Secondary Reality (Alternative facts in natural foods marketing)

 Doesn’t matter.
 Perception is reality.

 The tribe of people who who are drinking the natural, fortified kool-aid of the health food industry make certain assumptions and hold a particular set of beliefs that the rest of the world does not share.
+They are highly motivated to find products that fit those beliefs.

 Seth Godin refers to these as “truth” stories.
 They’re true within the alternate reality of the market segment.